 What Are Allergy Shots?

 Allergy shots, clinically known as subcutaneous immunotherapy (SCIT), have been used for over 100 years.
 The FDA has approved numerous extracts used for these shots.
 Patients receive allergy shots when trying to treat allergic conditions affecting the nose and eyes, ears, and lungs.
-They are effective for heading off reactions to many allergens, including mold, house dust, animal dander, and insect stings.
+They are effective for heading off reactions to many allergens, including trees, grasses, weeds, molds, dust mites, and animal dander.

 How Do Allergy Shots Work?